Accessibility Tools

 A levels are subject-based qualifications which are held in high regard by employers and universities, and which have often been described as ‘gold standard’ qualifications.
 Academically rigorous, A levels stretch and challenge students.
 Many students greatly enjoy the demands of A level study and the opportunity to develop their independent learning skills and to carry out additional research to deepen their understanding.

 A Level courses are mostly assessed through written examinations.
 Students who have studied a programme at school which is mostly made up of vocational qualifications, assessed through coursework, are generally recommended to continue with a vocational pathway at post-16.
-To progress from a vocational course to an A Level subject (e.g., Business Studies, DT, Art) we would normally expect a pass at distinction in the vocational subject.

 Changes to A Levels